 Do you have kids that play sports?
 If you do, you’ve probably had to deal with an injury somewhere down the line.
 Getting outdoors, exercising and moving our bodies is an excellent way to support our health.
-However with any physical activity comes an increased risk of injury, including concussions.
+However with any physical activity comes an increased risk of injury.This risk of injury can include concussions.
 Therefore, learning how to prevent concussions as best we can is very important.

 Concussions are a widespread health issue that have historically lacked research, attention and priority in the wellness world.
 As a result, we don’t know as much about them as we should.
 In recent years, however, the subject has gained increasing popular attention, both in the media (think NFL!) and among health experts.
 This is mainly because of new evidence demonstrating the long-lasting effects of brain injury, especially among children and teens.